liguoshuai-desert/liguoshuai-desert.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My research centers on desert remote sensing, investigating aeolian and hydrological processes via satellite and airborne data.
+My research focuses on desert remote sensing of aeolian and hydrological processes using satellite and airborne data.
 Specifically, I study:

 🏜️ Desert boundary delineation: manual mapping combined with satellite imagery to capture gradual encroachment and abrupt shifts driven by climate and land use.

-💨 Wind dynamics: analyzing sand flux and drift patterns using high-resolution reanalysis data.
+💨 Wind dynamics: sand flux and drift patterns from high-resolution reanalysis data.

-💧 Water characteristics: assessing precipitation and groundwater variations from precipitation records and GRACE.
+💧 Water characteristics: precipitation and groundwater variations from records and GRACE.

-➡️ Bedform migration: quantifying dune migration rates and morphology from repeat optical images (Landsat, Sentinel-2) via feature tracking and DEM differencing at seasonal to decadal scales.
+➡️ Bedform migration: dune migration rates and morphology from repeat optical images (Landsat, Sentinel-2) via feature tracking at annual scales.

-⚖️Sediment budgets: constructing mass balance frameworks integrating erosion/deposition from DEMs, field measurements, and flux models across source-to-sink pathways.
+⚖️Sediment budgets: mass balance frameworks integrating erosion/deposition from satellite measurements and sand flux models across desert systems.

-Together, these themes advance predictive understanding of desert landscape responses to climatic and anthropogenic forcings, supporting sustainable land management and hazard mitigation.
+Together, these themes advance predictions of desert landscape responses to climatic and anthropogenic forcings, aiding sustainable land management and hazard mitigation.